 - metal skewers or wooden skewers soaked in water for 1 hour to prevent burning the skewers

-- Rojo Chimichurri Sauce see above for recipe link
+- Rojo Chimichurri Sauce rojo chimichurri recipe or above

-- In a large bowl, add your steak tips, 1 spoonful of your rojo chimichurri and salt and pepper and mix well.
+- In a large bowl, add your steak tips, 1 tablespoon of your rojo chimichurri and salt and pepper and mix well.

 - Cover and place in the refrigerator for 20 minutes up to 1 hour.